You heard about Chocolate Diamonds and now you want to learn more? Good news. This article will be able to fill in the gaps!

 With very few exceptions, such as red or pink diamonds, it is unusual for any diamond under $20,000 to dramatically rise in price over a short period of time.
 The only diamonds which do increase in value quickly tend to sell at auction and are exceptional in color, quality, and rarity.
 Even the best chocolate diamond don’t command that sort of respect from auction houses or buyers.

-As an example, if you were to buy equivalent quality 2-carat chocolate and H color white diamonds, you could expect to pay around $7,000 – $8,000 for the chocolate and $18,000 – $20,000 for the white.
-Bear in mind that chocolate diamonds are a particular tone of brown, and Le Vian also takes clarity into account for their chocolate diamond range.
+For example, if you were to buy equivalent quality 2-carat chocolate and H color white diamonds, you could expect to pay around $7,000 – $8,000 for the chocolate and $18,000 – $20,000 for the white.
+Remember that chocolate diamonds are a particular tone of brown, and Le Vian also takes clarity into account for their chocolate diamond range.
 In comparison, H color in white diamonds is actually pretty mid-range.
 Go up the color grades a step or two, and you will soon be north of $30,000.

-If you were to purchase a chocolate diamond, you would most certainly buy it because you’ve fallen in love with the color and feel.
+If you were to purchase a chocolate diamond ring, for example, you would most certainly buy it because you’ve fallen in love with the color and feel.